4 Best Free VPNs for PC: Safe for Windows 10 & 11 (2025)

 Can I play online games on PC with a free VPN?

 Yes, but you'll likely experience high ping and occasional lag.
 The biggest issue is that free VPNs tend to have limited server locations, forcing you to use servers further away.
 This is the main cause of lag.
-Instead, I recommend a premium VPN with worldwide servers and no speed caps.
+If you must use a free VPN for gaming, the best choice is Proton VPN because it’s one of the fastest free VPNs, and it has no data limits.

 Most free VPNs also lack gaming-specific features like DDoS protection and optimized routing.
 That being said, the free VPNs on this list might suffice when connected to nearby servers.